Understanding the Sample Process

 Shipment Sample (KEEP sample): This is a sample that reflects what buyers will receive which will include how it is folded, labelled and packed.
 When the style is being finished and packed for shipment, 2-3 finished/packed pieces with all packing details are kept by the manufacturer and the designer/team for future reference.
 It serves as a cross reference should production yield problems that need to be communicated between all parties.

 The above along with our blob post 6 Things to Help Communications with your Manufacture will ensure you have a grounded understanding of what to expect as you step into the world of clothing production.
-We know what your next question will be ‘How long does sampling and production process take?’, stay turned we will enlighten you with our next blog post.
+We know what your next question will be and we have a blog post for that as well ‘How long does sampling and production process take?’

 Katrina & Team x